 While much of the benefits of AnkaDOS and EAC can be gleaned in the technology architecture of AnkaDOS, the most significant benefits will be in the economics of the installation and commissioning of BAS and the analytics required to ensure the building operates.

-The table below represents typical installation tasks of installing and commissioning typical BAS system to include cloud based analytics.
+The table below represents typical installation tasks of installing and commissioning a typical BAS system to include cloud-based analytics.

-- Many installation tasks, conducted by multiple people using different tools.
-Leading to high labor costs and risk of mistakes.
+Many installation tasks, conducted by multiple people using different tools.
+Leading to high labor costs and the risk of mistakes.

 Leadership - The Founder